sourcefuse/terraform-aws-arc-bedrock/docs/module-usage-guide/README.md

-# Terraform AWS ARC DB Module Usage Guide
+# Terraform AWS ARC Bedrock Module Usage Guide

 ## Introduction

 ### Purpose of the Document

-This document provides guidelines and instructions for users looking to implement Terraform module for managing Aurora cluster and SQL Server RDS instance.
+This document provides guidelines and instructions for users looking to implement Terraform module for Bedrock agents

 ### Module Overview